-Why Am I Awake at 3 in the Morning?If you drank two pots of coffee right before bed and then find yourself lying awake at 3 a.m., there’s a good bet the caffeine is to blame.
+Why Do I keep Waking Up at 3 AM?If you drank two pots of coffee right before bed and then find yourself lying awake at 3 a.m., there’s a good bet the caffeine is to blame.
 But if you keep waking up at 3 a.m. again and again – even when there’s no coffee involved – there could be other issues going on.

 Artificial LightArtificial light may be great for late-night reading and relaxing, but it can wreak havoc on our sleeping cycle.
 Your body has a type of internal clock, known as circadian rhythm, which regulates the sleep-wake cycle.
 While we humans have been using artificial light for years, our bodies can still get confused when constantly exposed to bright lights into the wee hours of the night.
 The blue screens on smartphones and electronics can be even more hazardous to a good night’s sleep.
 One study showed exposure to blue light on a computer screen between the hours of 9 and 11 p.m. resulted in: